ECB may buy 'simple and transparent' ABS, says Mersch

 "So if we see the global approach will not be conducive to helping the recovery in the European economic area, we would have to consider whether a more European approach would be helpful," Mersch added.

-The EBA will also give the EU advice by September on capital treatment of securitisation, Enria added.

-Banks worry that once a definition of "simple and transparent" ABS is agreed then the rest of the market could be shunned by investors.

-Greater standardisation of ABS products is key to stimulating greater activity in the market, he added.
+Greater standardisation of ABS products was key to stimulating greater activity in the market, he added.
 He suggested streamlining reporting requirements or providing standardised ABS prospectus templates.

-IOSCO's Medcraft, a former securitisation banker, said the ECB's possible ABS purchases could help shape market standards and bring about more transparency.

-"When the ECB does these things, it can drive disclosure requirements," he said.

 Mersch also called for ratings agencies to provide more transparency on how they derive ratings for ABS products.

-(Reporting by Paul Day; Additional reporting by Sarah White in Madrid; Writing by Paul Carrel; Editing by Toby Chopra)
+(Reporting by Paul Day; Writing by Paul Carrel; Editing by Toby Chopra)